Skip to main content

 Back to top

-10. Can any doctor call themselves cosmetic or plastic surgeons?
+10. Can any doctor call themselves cosmetic/aesthetic or plastic surgeon?

 11. How do I complain about a surgeon or procedure?